Multi-reference alignment in high dimensions: sample complexity and phase transition: Introduction

 The correspondence between MRA and cryo-EM, while admittedly not perfect, {has motivated an extensive study of the MRA problem in recent years.} For example, the resolution limitations of MRA were analyzed in~\cite{bendory2020super} in order to draw an analogy to the achievable resolution of cryo-EM---a crucial aspect from a biological standpoint.
 More relevant to this work, in~\cite{bandeira2017estimation,perry2019sample,bandeira2020non,abbe2018estimation}, the sample complexity of the MRA and cryo-EM models were analyzed for a fixed dimension~$L$.
 Remarkably, it was shown that in the low noise regime (small $\sigma$), the number of measurements should scale like $\sigma^2$, while in the high noise regime (large $\sigma$) $n$ must increase with~$\sigma^6$; see further discussion in Section~\ref{sec:prior_art}.

 Our high-dimensional analysis is motivated by the size of modern cryo-EM datasets.
 In a typical cryo-EM experiment, the number of measurements and the dimension of the 3-D structure are of the same order of a few millions.
 For example, a 3-D structure of size $200\times 200\times 200$ voxels resulting in $8,000,000$ parameters to be estimated.
+Since a typical noise level in a cryo-EM dataset is $\sigma^2\approx 100$, the anticipated parameter regime is $\alpha\gg 1$.
+We do emphasize, however, that these numbers should be taken with some degree of skepticism: while cryo-EM is a motivation for studying the MRA problem, these are ultimately quite different problems, and practical cryo-EM setups involve additional complications, that are not captured by MRA \cite{bendory2020single}.
 In fact, high-dimensional statistical analysis has been already proven to be effective for cryo-EM data processing.
 For example, a covariance estimation technique based on high-dimensional analysis (the so-called spiked model) has significantly improved image denoising~\cite{bhamre2016denoising}.

-\paragraph{Information-theoretic background and asymptotic notation.} The analysis of this work is greatly based on information-theoretic notions and techniques.
-For completeness, we review the relevant definitions in Appendix~\ref{sec:ITback}.
+\paragraph{Information-theoretic background and asymptotic notation} The analysis of this work is greatly based on information-theoretic notions and techniques.
+For completeness, we review the relevant definitions in supporting information (SI) appendix, Section~\ref{sec:ITback}.

 We also repeatedly use asymptotic notation.
 For sequences $a=a(L)$ and $b=b(L)$, we write $a(L)=O(b(L))$ if there exists a constant $C>0$ such that $a(L)\le Cb(L)$ for all $L$.
 Similarly, $a(L)=\Omega(b(L))$ means $a(L)\ge Cb(L)$.
 Occasionally, we use $a(L)=O_\beta(b(L))$ to signify explicitly that $C$ depends on some parameter $\beta$.
 The notation $a(L)=o(b(L))$ means $a(L)/b(L)\to 0$ as $L\to \infty$.
 In particular, if $a(L)=o(1)$ then $a(L)\to 0$ asymptotically.
 Similarly, $a(L)=\omega(b(L))$ means $a(L)/b(L)\to\infty$.